kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 | archiveOnDelete | If it exists and has a false value, delete the directory. if `onDelete` exists, `archiveOnDelete` will be ignored.                                                           | will be archived with name on the share: `archived-<volume.Name>` |
 | pathPattern     | Specifies a template for creating a directory path via PVC metadata's such as labels, annotations, name or namespace.
 To specify metadata use `${.PVC.}`: `${PVC.namespace}` |                               n/a                                |

-This is `deploy/class.yaml` which defines the NFS-Client's Kubernetes Storage Class:
+This is `deploy/class.yaml` which defines the NFS subdir external provisioner's Kubernetes Storage Class:

 ```yaml
 apiVersion: storage.k8s.io/v1